epiverse-trace/ColOpenData/README.md

 hand, geospatial data is retrieved from the National Geostatistical Framework, which includes maps and a summarized version of the 2018's census.
-Finally, the climate data is obtained from the climate stations in the country until may 31^st^ 2023, the most recent available date.
+Finally, the climate data is obtained from the climate stations in the country until May 31st 2023, the most recent available date.

 ### Lifecycle